charafkamel/Deep_Learning/README.md

 - `test/` includes scripts for testing training and inference behavior.
 - `trainer/` implements the training loop and model management.
 - `utils/` provides utility functions used across the project.
+- `visualizatios/` contains a folder with the plots used in our report.

 #### Top-Level Files